B-Anand18/DocuMind/README.md

 ### Upload & Chat
 ```
-1. Upload a PDF or enter a URL
+1. Upload a PDF, enter a URL, or paste a YouTube link
-2. Ask: "What is this document about?"
+2. Ask: "What is this document/video about?"
-3. Get instant answers with source citations
+3. Get instant answers with source citations (for PDFs/URLs)
 ```

 ### Example Queries